 - smoking cigarettes

-- first sexual intercourse at an early age
+- having sexual intercourse at an early age

-- use of oral contraceptives for an extended period
+- using birth control pills for an extended period

-A colposcopy is an in-office procedure that allows your doctor to view your cervix with a special magnifying tool.
-A solution is applied to the surface of your cervix to illuminate any abnormal cells, and your doctor can then take a small piece of tissue called a biopsy.
-This can be sent to a lab for a more definitive diagnosis.
+A colposcopy is an in-office procedure that allows your doctor to view your cervix with a special magnifying tool called a colposcope.
+Your doctor will apply a solution to the surface of your cervix to show any abnormal cells.
+They can then take a small piece of tissue called a biopsy.
+They’ll send this to a lab for a more definitive diagnosis.

 If the biopsy shows CIS, your doctor might want to remove a larger piece of your cervix.
-He or she would remove the area with abnormal cells, along with a surrounding margin of healthy tissue.
+If they remove the area with abnormal cells, they’ll also remove a surrounding margin of healthy tissue.

-Treatment for cervical CIS is similar to that for cervical dysplasia.
-Although it is called carcinoma in situ, it is often treated like a precancer because it is not invasive.
-A hysterectomy is the most drastic treatment; for women who do not want to preserve their fertility, this may be an option.
+The treatment for cervical CIS is similar to that for cervical dysplasia.
+Although it’s called carcinoma in situ, it’s often treated like a precancerous growth because it’s not invasive.

-Talk with your doctor about your treatment options and which one is best for you.
-He or she might recommend various courses of treatment based on your age, desire to preserve your fertility, your general health, and your risk factors.
+Talk with your doctor about your treatment options to find the best one for you.
+Your treatment will depend on your age, desire to preserve your fertility, general health, and other risk factors.

-Once your cervical CIS is treated, your doctor will want to see you for regular follow-up visits and Pap smears every three to six months.
+After you have treatment for cervical CIS, your doctor will want to see you for follow-up visits and Pap smears every three to six months.
 Cervical cancer can come back, but regular Pap smears and checkups will allow your doctor to catch and treat abnormal cells early.

-He or she will address any concerns you may have about your cervical health.
+Your doctor will also address any concerns you may have about your cervical health.

-Having cervical CIS can be emotionally trying, especially if you are concerned about your fertility.
+Having cervical CIS can be emotionally trying, especially if you’re concerned about your fertility.
 Talk with your doctor about any support groups or finding a counselor if you need extra support.